Best of winter

 Snowshoe up frozen river canyons, barrel through the woods behind a team of huskies and go to bock festivals at breweries.
 Learn to ice fish, track wolves and look for bald eagles.

-Or be like the Norwegians and Danes, who regularly land on top of the World Happiness Index.
+Or be like the Finns, Danes and Norwegians, who regularly land on top of the World Happiness Index.
 In winter, they enjoy hygge — the cozy well-being felt by lighting candles, sitting in front of crackling fires and having warm drinks with friends.
 Try that yourselves, or go to the Hygge Festival in Grand Marais in February.

 Winter is fun!
-Here are our picks for the best things to do this year.
+Here are our picks for the best things to do in 2020.

 And if you're worried about the cold, here's our guide to staying warm.
 There's no such thing as bad weather, only bad clothes.